 Dallas Bankruptcy Attorneys

 Chapter 13 bankruptcy is one of several options for clients facing financial distress.
-Bankruptcy attorney Jamie Kirk with Allen Stewart, P.C. said Chapter 13 is a much longer process than the more common Chapter 7 bankruptcy filing.
+Chapter 13 is a much longer process than the more common Chapter 7 bankruptcy filing.

-Kirk said Chapter 13 essentially bundles all of the client’s debts into a single “bundle,” allowing them to make a single payment to the bankruptcy trustee.
+Chapter 13 essentially bundles all of the client’s debts into a single “bundle,” allowing them to make a single payment to the bankruptcy trustee.
 The trustee then disburses funds from that payment to the various creditors.
-She said home mortgages are often not included in the payment; debtors continue making those payments as normal.
+Home mortgages are often not included in the payment; debtors continue making those payments as normal.

 Individual Chapter 13 bankruptcy clients must have no more than $394,725 in unsecured debt, including credit cards bills or personal loans.
 They also can have no more than $1,184,200 in secured debts, including car loans and home mortgages.
 Filing a Chapter 13 petition suspends foreclosure proceedings in progress, letting you keep your home.